 Changes in the laws, regulations and enforcement priorities applicable to our business, including reexamination of current enforcement practices, could have a material and adverse impact on our business, financial condition, results of operations and cash flows.
 We may not be able to respond quickly or effectively to regulatory, legislative and other developments.
-In particular, the regulatory landscape regarding earned wage access products (including our Instacash advance service) is uncertain and evolving given rapid growth in the use of earned wage access products in recent years.
-State and federal regulators, including the California Department of Financial Protection and Innovation and the CFPB, may in the future launch inquiries, reviews or similar investigations or issue new, or change or interpret, regulations or rules relating to earned wage access products, which could result in additional compliance requirements and other risks relating to our current and past business activities as described herein.
-Such regulators could also launch inquiries, reviews or similar investigations into our Instacash product.
+In particular, the regulatory landscape regarding earned wage access products (including our Instacash product) is uncertain and evolving given rapid growth in the use of earned wage access products in recent years.
+State and federal regulators, may in the future launch inquiries, reviews or similar investigations or issue new, or change or interpret, regulations or rules relating to earned wage access products, which could result in additional compliance requirements and other risks relating to our current and past business activities as described herein.
+For instance, on July 18, 2024, the CFPB issued a proposed interpretive rule, which, if finalized in its proposed form, would characterize certain earned wage access products as consumer loans subject to the Truth in Lending Act.
+It is possible that we could incur additional operational costs relating to our Instacash product and that other risks described herein could be heightened if the interpretive rule becomes final.
+State and federal regulators could also launch inquiries, reviews or similar investigations into our Instacash product.

 Proposals to change the statutes affecting financial services companies are frequently introduced in Congress and state legislatures that, if enacted, could affect our operating environment in substantial and unpredictable ways.
 We cannot determine with any degree of certainty whether any such legislative or regulatory proposals will be enacted and, if enacted, the ultimate impact that any such potential legislation or implemented regulations, or any such potential regulatory actions by federal or state regulators, would have upon our business or our operating environment.
 As a result, we could be forced, as we have in the past, to temporarily pause, limit or permanently cease to offer our earned wage access product in certain states depending on state regulatory regimes.
-In addition, numerous federal and state regulators have the authority to promulgate or change regulations that could have a simil
+In addition, numerous federal and state regulators have the authority to promulgate or change regulations that could have a similar effect on our third-party partners and service providers and restrict their business practices, such as the recent rulemaking under the TCPA by the Federal Communications Commission to require one-to-one consumer consents for telemarketing.
+These changes and uncertainties make our business planning more difficult and could result in changes to our business model, impair our ability to offer our existing or planned features, products and services or increase our cost of doing business.